ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 The week schedule mentioned here consists of 14 recipes (7 lunches and 7 diners).
 For this research we limited the schedule to only provide lunch and diner recipes, because only these two types of recipes were both relevant and provide sufficient data.

 We chose a research goal with this many elements and restrictions, because there are many steps and methods needed to reach the end goal.
 This requires us to delve into different areas of knowledge, which helps us get familiar with multiple methods and data processes.
 Using only lunch and diner recipes which contain no nuts requires data preparation.
 To predict wether a person likes certain recipes or not we can make great use of Data Science.
 To create an optimal recipe schedule we could make great use of linear programming.

+### Evaluation

+Even though the project would eventually last only six weeks, a lot of progress was made regarding the data preprocessing, predictive analysis and Operational Research.

+The original data consisted of approximately 10.000 recipes.
+Around 4.500 of those were

 # Domain Knowledge